 - Shepherd Couple with Putti Dancing and Making Music, oil on canvas, 4.5 × 69.5 cm, Frans Wouters (?
 1612-1659).
 Vienna: Dorotheum, Alte Meister, 15 October 2013, Lot 721.
 Ref.
 Rijksbureau voor Kunsthistorische Documentatie, illustration 1000311465 (2014-col.) In a clearing in the forest a buxom young woman attended by a dashing you man with a spear in his hand and hounds at his side is entertained by a crowd of putti who dance in a circle to music provided by two of their comrades playing viol, bagpipe and a small narrowly cylindrical pipe with a pronounced bell.

-Baroque artist from Mons of exceptional talent and who painted in an unusually wide variety of genres – flower-painting, portrait, history, altar-pieces, mythology, still-life and genre; details of her life are scarce and her dates are unknown.
+Flemish artist from Mons of exceptional talent and who painted in an unusually wide variety of genres – flower-painting, portrait, history, altar-pieces, mythology, still-life and genre; details of her life are few, but from her works, which include a self-portrait, she was clearly highly educated, and her style hints at an excellent artistic training.; born 1604, died 1689.

-- The Recorder Player (1650), canvas, 70 × 61 cm, Michaelina Woutier (17th century).
-Location unknown: sold Drout, 28 May 1975, Salle 6, me J. Ph.
+- The Five Senses: Hearing (1650), oil on canvas, 70 × 61 cm, Michaelina Woutier (1604–1689).
+Naples (Florida): Rose-Marie and Eijk van Otterloo Collection.
+Ref.
+Drout, Sale, 28 May 1975, Salle 6, me J. Ph.
 Bondu.
 Ref.
 Sale Catalogue (photo); Paris RIdIM (1999).
-One of a series of five canvases depicting young boys.
-A young lad in a cap plays a flared-bell recorder, the hole for the little finger of the lowermost (right) hand clearly shown.
+One of a series of paintings showcasing Wautier’s innovative conception, complex choreography of glances and gestures, and ability to convey different textures.
+Here, a young lad in a red cap sits on a chair as he plays a flared-bell recorder, the hole for the little finger of the lowermost (right) hand clearly shown.

 Philips Pauwelsz.
 Wouwerman [Wouwermans] (1619-1668), Dutch